Antigua Public Library

 The Antigua Public Library is the national library of Antigua and Barbuda, located in St. John's, Antigua and Barbuda.

 History

-The Public Library was founded in 1830 as a private venture.
-According to a 1932 report, the aim was the "gradual formation of a permanent library of general literature, and an associated reading room".
+The Antigua Public Library was founded in 1830 as a private venture.
+According to a 1932 report, the aim was the "gradual formation of a permanent library of general literature, and an associated reading room."
 Soon an act of parliament established the Antigua Library Society changing the library's status to that of a corporation.
 In 1843 an earthquake partially destroyed the library and its proprietors' private properties leading to their ruin.
 The government assumed ownership in 1854 transferring management to local trustees whose powers increased in 1871.

 Old building

 In 1974 a major earthquake damaged the building of which was judged unsound.
 In 1975 the library was moved temporarily to a new location upstairs the Silston's Library, and its services scaled back to one offered mainly to children.
 In 1978 it moved into Lolita's Building on Market Street, its second location.
 There the Adult Library opened its doors.
 There was not enough space to accommodate a Children's Library, this was added one year later, when additional space was rented to house the Children's Department.